microsoft/PowerApps-Samples/cds/orgsvc/C#/AssociateRecords/README.md

-# Associate and disassociate entities
+# Associate and disassociate tables

-This sample shows how to associate and disassociate entities using the [IOrganizationService.Associate](https://docs.microsoft.com/dotnet/api/microsoft.xrm.sdk.iorganizationservice.associate?view=dynamics-general-ce-9) and [IOrganization.Disassociate](https://docs.microsoft.com/dotnet/api/microsoft.xrm.sdk.iorganizationservice.disassociate?view=dynamics-general-ce-9) messages.
+This sample shows how to associate and disassociate tables using the [IOrganizationService.Associate](https://docs.microsoft.com/dotnet/api/microsoft.xrm.sdk.iorganizationservice.associate?view=dynamics-general-ce-9) and [IOrganization.Disassociate](https://docs.microsoft.com/dotnet/api/microsoft.xrm.sdk.iorganizationservice.disassociate?view=dynamics-general-ce-9) messages.

 ## How to run this sample